tchannagiri/DSBplot/README.md

   --margin_right_px MARGIN_RIGHT_PX
                         The size of the right margin in pixels. (default: 300) --line_width_scale LINE_WIDTH_SCALE
                         How much to scale the line widths (aka thickness).
-Values > 1 increase the width; values < 1 decrease the
+Values > 1 increase the width; values < 1 decrease the width.
-                        width. (default: 8)
+                        (default: 8)
   --font_size_scale FONT_SIZE_SCALE
-                        How much to scale the font size.
-Values > 1 increase the font size; values < 1 decrease it. (default: 2)
-  --crop_x CROP_X CROP_X
-                        Range of the horizontal dimension to crop.
-Specified with normalized coords in range [0, 1]. (default: [0,
-                        1])
-  --crop_y CROP_Y CROP_Y
-                        Range of the vertical dimension to crop.
-Specified in normalized coords in range [0, 1]. (default: [0, 1])
-  --range_x RANGE_X RANGE_X
-                        Range of x-axis for plotting.If not specified chosen automatically to either show all nodes or a preset
-                        value for the layout. (default: [nan, nan]) --range_y RANGE_Y RANGE_Y
-                        Range of y-axis for plotting.If not specified chosen automatically to either show all nodes or a preset
-                        value for the layout. (default: [nan, nan]) --legend              Whether to show a legend on the figure. (default: False) --legend_colorbar_scale LEGEND_COLORBAR_SCALE
                         How much to scale the colorbar legend (for frequency-ratio coloring). (default: 4) --legend_spacing_px LEGEND_SPACING_PX
                         Amount of vertical space in pixels between different legends. (default: 200) --separate_components
                         If present, separate the connected components of the graph. (default: False) --interactive         If present opens the interactive version in a browser.
-Uses the Ploty library figure.show() function to do
+Uses the Ploty library figure.show() function to do so.
-                        so. (default: False)
+                        (default: False)
   --reverse_complement {0,1} [{0,1} ...]
                         Whether to reverse complement the sequences in the data sets.
-If present, the number of values must be the
+If present, the number of values must be the same as
-                        same as the number of input directories.
+                        the number of input directories.
 "1" mean reverse complement the sequence and "0" means do not.
-Used
+Used for making a
-                        for making a layout for data sets that have reference sequences that are the reverse complements of each
+                        layout for data sets that have reference sequences that are the reverse complements of each other.
+If "1" also uses
-                        other.
-If "1" also uses the reverse complement of sequences when determining the display labels and hover
+                        the reverse complement of sequences when determining the display labels and hover text.
+This affects the universal
-                        text.
-This affects the universal layout and fractal layout. (default: None)
+                        layout and fractal layout. (default: None)
 ```

 ### `histogram.py`

 This commands plots the 3D histograms, which summarize the distribution of the variations in the windows around the DSB site.
 Each histogram shows a single type of variation (insertion, deletion, or substitution), which is determined by the `--variation_type` parameter.
-The axes are described as:
+The axes are described in the following.

-* The $x$-axis indicates the position of the variations relative to the DSB position (or, alternatively, relative to the 5'-end of the window; see parameter `--label_type`).
-Deletions and substitutions always have an unambiguous position on the reference sequence.
-However, insertions are always between the two consecutive positions around the DSB on the reference sequence, and are thus assigned the left (5') position.
+* The position of each variation is shown on the $x$-axis of the graphs.
+The position can be measured in two ways: (1) relative to the position of the DSB, or (2) relative to the 5'-end of the window.
+Which of these two options is used depends on the value of the `--label_type` parameter.
+For deletions and substitutions, the position of the variation is unambiguous and corresponds to a specific position on the reference sequence.
+However, for insertions, the position is assigned to the left (5') position of the two consecutive positions around the DSB on the reference sequence, as the insertion occurs between these two positions.
 * The $y$-axis indicates the total number of in/dels on the sequence that the variation originated from.
 * The $z$-axis indicates the total frequency of the variations with the given $x$- and $y$-coordinates.

-For example, assume that an alignment had one insertion at position 5,  two deletions at positions 6 and 7, and overall frequency 0.1.
-Assume that the DSB is between positions 5 and 6, and we use relative labelling on the $x$-axis.
-Then, in the insertion histogram, the alignment would contribute +0.1 to the $z$-value of the bar at $x$-$y$-coordinate (-1, 3).
-In the deletion histogram the alignment would contribute +0.1 to the $z$-value of the bars at $x$-$y$-coordinates (1, 3) and (2, 3).
-If we used absolute labelling, then the respective $x$-$y$-coordinates would be (5, 3), (6, 3), and (7, 3).
+To understand how the frequencies are calculated, consider the following example: Suppose an alignment in the data had one insertion at position 5, two deletions at positions 6 and 7, and an overall frequency of 0.1.
+Let's assume that the DSB is between positions 5 and 6, and that we are using relative labeling on the $x$-axis.
+In the insertion histogram, the alignment would contribute +0.1 to the z-value of the bar at the $x$-$y$-coordinate (-1, 3).
+In the deletion histogram, the alignment would contribute +0.1 to the z-value of the bars at the $x$-$y$-coordinates (1, 3) and (2, 3).
+If we used absolute labeling, then the respective $x$-$y$-coordinates would be (5, 3), (6, 3), and (7, 3), since the positions are now labeled according to their absolute positions on the reference sequence.

 Output of `histogram.py --help`:

 ```
-usage: histogram.py [-h] --input INPUT --output OUTPUT --variation_type {substitution,insertion,deletion} [--reverse_pos]
+usage: histogram.py [-h] --input INPUT --output OUTPUT --variation_type {substitution,insertion,deletion} [--reverse_pos] --label_type
-                    --label_type {relative,absolute} [--color COLOR] [--freq_range FREQ_RANGE FREQ_RANGE]
+                    {relative,absolute} [--color COLOR] [--freq_range FREQ_RANGE FREQ_RANGE] [--freq_scale {linear,log}]
-                    [--freq_scale {linear,log}]

 Plot 3d histograms showing variation type/position/frequency.